Skip to content

 Where to Trade ExxonMobil (XOM) Perpetual Futures

 ExxonMobil (XOM) perpetual futures are live on 1 venue.
-Open interest, 24h volume and funding update every two minutes — compare them below and trade XOM directly.
+The venue cards compare open interest, 24h volume, and funding.
+The data updates every two minutes, and each card links directly to XOM trading.

 Ostium logo